carolinaborim/documentation/source/includes/external_user_workflow/_workflow.md

 ## Asking for credentials

 Access the <a href="https://agco-fuse.github.io/" target="_blank">landing page</a> and require for `sandbox credentials`.
-Your request will be handled and you will soon get an email back with your credentials.
+A request will be handled and an email will be sent with the credentials.

 Sandbox users have their own data such as `Dealer, Equipment and Telementry data`